-ENCCS has a network of partners that provide high-quality HPC training events.
+ENCCS has a network of partners that provide high-quality HPC training events, which we update continuously.
 Check our suggestions below.

 26-27 January 2021

 The objective of this course is to give an overview of the COMPSs programming model, which is able to exploit the inherent concurrency of sequential applications and execute them in a transparent manner to the application developer in distributed computing platform.

 The main purpose of the workshop is to provide information on the goals and future activities of EOSC (European Open Science Cloud) and to provide a forum for a discussion on how the impact on Swedish research of EOSC can be optimised by the engagement of the Swedish universities – individually and supported by suitable national coordination activities.